For 32 years, Flight 103 victims' families have pushed investigation forward

 The DOJ announced the charges on Dec.
 21, the 32nd anniversary of the attack.

-Weipz, then in New Jersey, packed her things, found the statement she wrote back in October and drove from to Washington.
+Weipz, then in New Jersey, packed her things, found the statement she wrote back in October and drove to Washington D.C.

 “I think I speak for a majority of family members when I say that we are justified, vindicated,” Weipz said two days later, standing next to then-Attorney General William Barr as he announced the charges.
 “Our patience and persistence proved fruitful with this decision today.”